 Join us the day before Fronteers

-Are you early in town for the Fronteers conference and want to meet-up with fellow front-end developers and have a fun day, then join us for the second Amsterdam #WPDS.
-It’s right inside the main office of Endemol, in the GTST-room, 30 minutes by train from Amsterdam Central Station.
+Will you be in Amsterdam for the Fronteers conference?
+Will you be visiting the city for work?
+Do you live here?
+Will you be in Amsterdam on holiday?
+If you can answer yes to any of these and want to meet-up with fellow front-end developers, join us for the second Amsterdam Web Platform Doc Sprint (#WPDS).
+The sprint will take place right inside the main office of Endemol, in the GTST-room, 30 minutes by train from Amsterdam Central Station.
 There will be experts from the Web Platform Stewards (Jake Archibald and Mathias Bynens) as well as the community (Rodney Rehm, Christian Schaefer and me, Paul Verbeek) that provide introductory talks and ideas on what to work on.

 You can choose to write documentation, add some examples or best practices, fix typos or organize information better, or just hang out with us and leave an excellent impression of yourself.

-I’m an expert/beginner, is this interesting for me?
+Is this interesting for me, regardless of whether I’m a beginner or expert?

 Yes!
-If you are new to the web, or a pro.
-If you are a member of web platform, or haven’t used it at all and don’t even know what it is.
-It will be for everybody!
+Whether you are new to the web or a pro; whether or not you are already a member of the web platform community; if you haven’t used WPD at all; heck, even if you don’t know what WPD is; you’ll find use in attending.
+The doc sprint is valuable for everybody.

-If you’re new to the web community or new to Web Platform Docs, we’ll help you get started with contributing to the documentation.
+If you’re new to the web community or new to Web Platform Docs, we’ll help you get started contributing to the documentation.
 This is a great way to learn about web development and meet other web professionals.

-If you’re an old pro on the web, but new to Web Platform Docs, you’ll easily get up to speed and start contributing your expertise to the benefit of the whole community.
+If you’re an old pro on the web but new to Web Platform Docs, you’ll easily get up to speed and start contributing your expertise to the benefit of the whole community.
+Maybe you can add knowledge about edge cases.
+Perhaps you want to see some robust samples for your area of interest.

-If you’re coming to Amsterdam for the Fronteers conference, you can stay an extra day and drop by the doc sprint for a few hours or the whole day.
+If you’re coming to Amsterdam for the Fronteers conference, drop by the doc sprint for a few hours or the whole day and start your networking a little early.

-If you’re already a member of WebPlatform.org, you can help the newbies or just jump right in and start contributing.
+If you’re already a member of WebPlatform.org, just jump right in and start contributing.
+And, please come help people new to the project

 We’ll have specific areas of content for you to work on, and if you have other content that you want to contribute or other projects that you want to work on, you’re certainly welcome to do that, too.

+Did I mention that we’re giving things away?

 Free lunch, giveaways and drinks – all day